monitoringartist/zabbix-docker-monitoring/README.md

     DebugLevel=4

-Debug messages from this module will be available in standard zabbix_agentd.log.
+Module debug messages will be available in standard zabbix_agentd.log.

 Issues and feature requests
 ===========================